 Our study set out to compare Water Use Efficiency (WUE) levels of Malosma laurina plants in both small and large leaves.
 We collected a total of 3 data sets, with each set consisting of 5 small leaves and 5 large leaves from a single specimen of Malosma laurina located on Pepperdine’s campus.
 Parameters including transpiration and photosynthesis were measured to calculate WUE of small and large leaves using an LI- 6400 Gas Exchange System.
 We hypothesized that small leaves would have a higher WUE rate than large leaves of the M. laurina.
 Analysis of this data via a paired Student’s t-test showed that our hypothesis was not supported, as our results indicated that the WUE in small leaves was less efficient than that of large leaves.

 Ishibashi, Caitlin; Kaczrowski, Dan; and Mattiansen, Evan, "Measuring Water Use Efficiency in Large and Small Leaves of Malosma laurina" (2009).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 14.